Sorry, not sorry

-The American Socialist Party organized the first Women’s Day in 1909, but it was in Soviet Russian that March 8 became a national holiday after women gained suffrage there in 1917.
+The American Socialist Party organized the first Women’s Day in 1909, but it was in Soviet Russia that March 8 became a national holiday after women gained suffrage there in 1917.
 After that, it was celebrated mostly in communist countries and by the socialist movement until it was adopted by the feminist movement in 1967.
 It wasn’t until 1975 that the United Nations celebrated March 8 as International Women’s Day.

 My father was an early adopter: having been among the few Cold War-era American graduate students who studied in the USSR, he brought the holiday home with him and never missed it—there was always a card and often flowers for my mother on March 8.